bigboytimi/bigboytimi/README.md

 ---
 ✨  I'm a product-driven Backend engineer passionate about software development, design, architecture and quality.
 I am interested in building great and amazing products that solves complex human problems.

 I am currently learning Object-Oriented Programming and System Design.
-When I'm not coding, you can find me making really cool playlists on Spotify(my dream company) or catching up on cool Netflix(also my dream company) series.
+When I'm not coding, you can find me making really cool playlists on Spotify or catching up on interesting Netflix series.

 <!-- code gif-->
 <img align="right" alt="GIF" src="./code.gif" width="500" height="320" />